Bone Grafting: Laying the Groundwork for Dental Implants

 Does bone grafting add more time to the implant process?

 Yes, it takes several months for new bone to grow in the jaw.
 Once the bone is adequately rejuvenated, our doctors can resume the implant process.

 Bone grafting may cause some post-op soreness for a few days, but typically this mild pain can be managed with over-the-counter medications.
 Any necessary prescriptions will be discussed at your appointment.

 For more details on bone grafting for dental implants and to find out how soon you can have your dental implants placed —

 Give us a call today at Administration Office Phone Number 317-913-2363

-Select option 1 to schedule your consultation at one of our eight conveniently located offices
+Select option 1 to schedule your consultation at one of our seven conveniently located offices